rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 Let's look at the intermediate and final files created by iPyrad.

 Step 2.
+This step filters the reads.
 ---

-This step filters the reads.
-Why were none apparently filtered here?

 ```bash
 cd 2brad-v1_edits